Printing Industries of America

-Printing Industries of America was a nonprofit trade association which advocates for the United States printing industry.
+The Printing Industries of America was a nonprofit trade association that advocates for the United States printing industry.

-It was the world’s largest graphic arts trade association, representing more than 6,500 member companies and an industry with more than $174.4 billion in revenue and 1 million employees.
+It was the world’s largest graphic arts trade association, representing more than 6,500 member companies and an industry with more than $174.4 billion in revenue and one million employees.
 Its purpose was to provide representation, training, education, research, and publications to the printing industry.

+History

 Established in 1887, it had no permanent headquarters until 1902 when an office opened in New York City.
-In 1908 the office was moved to Philadelphia and in 1912 it was moved to Chicago, where it remained until a move to Washington, DC in 1929.
-On November 16, 2003 the main headquarters were announced to be moved to Sewickley, Pennsylvania, a suburb of Pittsburgh, the move was completed within a year.
-In 2015, the main headquarters moved to Warrendale, PA.
-Printing Industries of America continues to have a lobbying presence in Washington.
+In 1908, the office was moved to Philadelphia; in 1912, it was moved to Chicago, where it remained until a move to Washington, DC in 1929.

-In 1999 PIA consolidated with the Graphic Arts Technical Foundation becoming Printing Industries of America/Graphic Arts Technical Foundation (PIA/GATF) utilizing a logo that was a combination of the two independent organizations logos.
-In 2009 after an extensive re-branding initiative, the association changed its name to Printing Industries of America and unveiled a new logo.
+In 1999, PIA consolidated with the Graphic Arts Technical Foundation becoming the Printing Industries of America/Graphic Arts Technical Foundation (PIA/GATF) and utilizing a logo that was a combination of the two independent organizations logos.
+In 2009, after an extensive re-branding initiative, the association changed its name to Printing Industries of America and unveiled a new logo.
 The Graphic Arts Technical Foundation activities are carried out under the auspices of the Center for Technology and Research.

+On November 16, 2003, it was announced that the main headquarters would move to Sewickley, Pennsylvania, a suburb of Pittsburgh.
+The move was completed within a year.

+In 2015, the main headquarters moved to Warrendale, Pennsylvania.
+It continues to have a lobbying presence in Washington.

 In 2020, PIA merged with the Specialty Graphic Imaging Association to form the PRINTING United Alliance.